+On August 31, 1989 the Board adopted a version of the proposal for First Notice2 ("1st First Notice").
 As the Board noted in the 1st First Notice Opinion (p.
-1-2), a principal reason for taking First Notice action then was to provide a draft upon which the required Economic Impact Study ("EcIS") could be focused.
-A second reason was to allow two other regulatory actions to proceed to the point where their potential interplay with the instant proposal would be more apparent.
-These two actions were the Board proposed revision of its landfill regulations undertaken in Docket R88-7 and the companion "groundwater standards" proceeding mandated under Section 8(a) of the IGPA (see following discussion of Docket R89-14).
+1-2), a principal reason for taking First Notice action at that time was to provide a draft upon which the EcIS could be focused.
+A second reason was to allow two other regulatory actions to proceed to the point where their potential interplay with the instant proceeding would be more apparent.
+These two actions were the Board's proposed revision of its landfill regulations undertaken in Docket $R88-7^3$ and the companion "groundwater standards" proceeding mandated under Section 8(a) of the IGPA (see following discussion of Docket R89-14).